 Honestly what really did it for me was their service as their representative was quite arrogant and kept talking down to me.
 It also didn’t help that I arrived towards the end of the day while utilizing a wine-pairing promotion which he proceeded to shame me about because they ran out of the food pairing.
 It really put a bitter taste in my mouth and I haven’t been back.
 If you do decide to go, I hope you have a better experience than I did!
 Though I’d steer clear of their Franc Blanc as I found it to be quite harsh and very vinegar-y for a bottle of white wine.

 The winery itself is very nice, it’s just that Jackson Triggs is everywhere.
 If you’re going to see any wine at a restaurant, it’s a Jackson Triggs wine.
 I’m sure it’s because their wines are very easy to drink which makes them one of the most well-known names in Canadian wine.
 Though I have to say I find their vintages to be quite bland.
 I’m also more of a fan of supporting smaller, lesser-known wineries in the region.

 Another very popular winery within the Niagara Region, their wines just don’t wow me.
-Maybe it’s my personal preference or the fact that we received many bottles of it as gifts over the years from my father’s business associates?
+Maybe it’s my personal preference or the fact that it seems to be a go-to for Christmas gifts?
 I find their vintages to be quite sharp and a little too bitter on the tongue.
-Though they do have vines in all four different wine appellations in the Niagara Region, so maybe I just didn’t try the right vintage!
+Though they do have vines in all four different wine appellations in the Niagara Region, so maybe I just didn’t try the right one!
 If you’re a wino and love shopping for wine-related trinkets, you might want to pop in and take a peek at their beautiful showroom.
 Honestly, if you have a moment you might as well pop by because their property is gorgeous with plenty of great photo ops!